david-randoll/push-notification-nextjs/README.md

 npm install @types/web-push --save-dev
 ```

+### Setting up the notification

+Add the `notification-sw.js` file to the `public` folder.
+This file will push the notification to the user.
+And when the user clicks on the notification, it will redirect the user to the app.
+The URL it goes to come from the `data` object.
+We will see more about this later.

+### Configuring as a PWA

-The [next-pwa](https://www.npmjs.com/package/next-pwa) package I am using will genrate a `sw.js` and a `workbox-*.js` file in the public folder.
-If you have a file with a different name you can
+The [next-pwa](https://www.npmjs.com/package/next-pwa) package will generate a `sw-pwa.js` and a `workbox-*.js` file in the public folder.